 Your annuity has a period of time in which it remains in the annuit contract.
 This is what allows your money time to accumulate before you begin taking in income.
 Fixed Indexed annuities provide a set interest rate to their owners.
 FIAs, in addition, provide a potentially higher rate while the index is up, but protect your principal while the index is down.
 During this accumulation phase, your money has time to accumulate.

 Distribution is the phase when you can begin taking an income.
 Your payments can now begin, and you have choices as to how exactly you get your money.
 You can decide you want an annual payment, for instance, or a monthly payment.
 You can even choose to receive an income for life.
 Most annuity products have much flexibility and options available.
 Based on your needs, you may decide to have some of the optional benefits.
 This distribution phase is when retirees may begin taking their lifetime income.

 To reiterate, the first step of an annuity is allowing time for your money to accumulate, and step two is to begin the distribution of lifetime income.
 The details of different annuity contracts will be different, of course, but these two steps are universal when it comes to FIA contracts.

 Money for When You Need it Most

 Want to learn more about how annuities work?
-You can attend one of our complimentary seminars or webinars today!
+You can attend one of our seminars or webinars today at no additional cost!

 *Backed by the claims-paying ability of the carrier.